Benefits Package for Officials, Temporary Agents and Contract Agents

 The allowance is not paid beyond the date on which you effectively move your household to your place of employment.

-If you have a contract for a minimum of one year you are entitled to reimbursement of expenses of their removal costs.
+If you have a contract for a minimum of one year you are entitled to reimbursement of expenses of your removal costs.
 The removal covers furniture, personal effects and the cost of insurance against ordinary risks up to the limit of an estimate approved in advance.
-You will need to submit three quotations six weeks prior to the removal date.

-EMSA will reimburse the travel expenses for you, your spouse and dependent children (actually living in your household) upon taking up duties based on supporting documents from the place of recruitment to Lisbon.
+EMSA will reimburse the travel expenses for you, your spouse and dependent children (actually living in your household) upon taking up duties based on supporting documents.

 The benefits package is based on the staff policy (Staff Regulations).
 The policy is applicable to European Institutions and Agencies

 EMSA staff members are entitled to annual leave of 24 working days plus EMSA holidays (17-19 days p.a.), which correspond to some Portuguese national holidays and Easter, Christmas and other events.
-Additional leave days are granted for age, grade and distance from your place of origin (e.g. place where you have your family ties or possess property).
+Additional leave days are granted for age, grade and if you are entitled to the expatriation allowance.).
 Special leave is granted for certain circumstances such as marriage, birth of a child or other family events.